10up/gutenberg-best-practices/training/Block-Based-Themes/03-site-editor.md

 :::

 :::info
-[Create Bock Theme](https://wordpress.org/plugins/create-block-theme/) is a very handy plugin that can help to manage these steps as well.
+[Create Block Theme](https://wordpress.org/plugins/create-block-theme/) is a very handy plugin that can help to manage these steps as well.
 We went with the manual approach for this training but it is worth checking out.
 :::

 ![The Options dropdown with relevant items in bold](../../static//img/training/site-editor-footer-options-dropdown.png)